gautamHCSCV/Telemedicine-chatbot-with-flask-implementation/README.md

 Made a telemedicine chatbot to assist the doctors.
-The bot is trained to greet the patients, provide information about availability of the doctor.
-It helps to know the symptoms of the patient.
+The bot is trained to greet the patients, provide information about availability of the doctor and provide some basic home remedies.
+It helps to know the symptoms of the patient and the type of symptom he/she is experiencing.
 The chatbot can easily be updated on updating the data files and running train.py file.

 # flask-chatbot
 Built on python 3.6